FRCBS/iron_levels_of_blood_donors/README.md

 The code is included as a single .Rmd file.

 The packages and version used for the analysis is included in the packrat .lock file except for the relaimpo package.
-The appropriate version of the relaimpo package to run this code is available to download directly fromm the author's (webpage)[http://prof.beuth-hochschule.de/groemping/software/relaimpo/].
+The appropriate version of the relaimpo package to run this code is available to download directly fromm the package's author's [webpage](http://prof.beuth-hochschule.de/groemping/software/relaimpo/).
 The code requires the non-US version of the package to run the pmvd analyses.
 Results were computed using the relaimpo_2.2-3.tar.gz sources.

 For all questions relating to the code, please contact M  Lobier ( muriel (dot) lobier (at) veripalvelu (dot) fi).